-Since source extraction is not perfect, in practice there are some objects measured with far worse accuracy then the majority, breaking the assumption ii) above.
-The source extraction problems may be caused by blending and image artifacts.
+Since source extraction is not perfect, in practice there are some objects measured with far worse accuracy than the majority, breaking the assumption (ii) above.
+The source extraction problems may be caused by blending and image artefacts.
 Neither scatter nor correlation-based indices are effective in distinguishing true variable objects from the ones with corrupted photometry, which ultimately limits the usefulness of variability indices.
-The number of bad measurements in a photometric dataset has a higher impact on the efficiency of variability search than the choice of a particular variability index.
-This is illustrated by comparison of variability search results in the datasets TF1/TF2 (Sec.
-3.1) and Kr (Sec.
-2) obtained with similar equipment.
-The Kr dataset in which bad measurements are aggressively removed provides systematically higher $F{1 \text{ max}}$ scores than the TF1/TF2 datasets in which no flagging of bad measurements is applied (Table 3).
-The cost of removing "suspicious" measurements that may be corrupted due to blending is that one may lose some variable stars that are blended, but have sufficiently high variability amplitude to be detected.
+The number of bad measurements in a photometric data set has a higher impact on the efficiency of variability search than the choice of a particular variability index.
+This is illustrated by comparison of variability search results in the data sets TF1/TF2 (Section 3.1) and Kr (Section 3) obtained with similar equipment.
+The Kr data set in which bad measurements are aggressively removed provides systematically higher $F{1 \text{ max}}$ scores than the TF1/TF2 data sets in which no flagging of bad measurements is applied (Table 5).
+The cost of removing 'suspicious' measurements that may be corrupted due to blending is that one may lose some variable stars that are blended, but have sufficiently high variability amplitude to be detected.
 The efficiency of variable star search with variability indices is determined by the ability to identify and discard bad measurements at the source extraction stage or assign appropriately high error bars to such measurements (and then use a variability index that takes errorbars into account, see Table 1).